Jay Holcomb, 1951-2014

 Holcomb is survived by his mother, Joan Finney, two sisters, Judy Craven and Marianne Groth; brother, Don Stauffer; niece, Wendy Massey; nephew, Kenneth Craven; goddaughter, Elizabeth Russell; and close friends, Mark Russell and Russ Curtis.

 Per his wishes, in lieu of flowers, donations may be made to a memorial fund established in Holcomb’s name benefiting wildlife rescue efforts at International Bird Rescue.
-We have set up a Jay Holcomb Memorial Fund page here.
+Go here: Jay Holcomb Memorial Fund.

 If you prefer to give by check, contributions may be mailed to: